Slack is the big boss in the world of team messengers. And it’s becoming even bigger after acquiring Stride and HipChat.

 If you’re searching for a private cloud, open-source, and highly customizable communication tool, Mattermost is all you need.
 Despite the fact the messenger mostly targets enterprise companies, Mattermost offers a free version for smaller teams with unlimited message history, integrations, and multi-language support.

 Paid plans offer endless customization options and better security, starting at $39 per user, per year.
-Keep in mind that you must have 10 users to purchase Mattermost.
+Keep in mind that you must have at least 10 users to purchase Mattermost.

 Flock is a team messenger that claims to work faster than Slack.
 The tool offers a freemium version that includes up to 10,000 searchable messages, video conferencing calls for up to four users for 20 minutes, and the ability to connect Flock to more than 50 apps.
 What’s more, here you can turn messages into tasks and add due dates to them.